wp-plugins/portfolio-gallery/readme.txt

 thumbs

 Show thumbs.
-Choose whether to display the image thumbs or not.
+Choose whether to display the portfolio gallery image thumbs or not.

 thumbs Position.
-Set the positioning of the thumbs.
+Set the portfolio gallery positioning of the thumbs.

 thumbs Width.
-Set the width for the image thumbs.
+Set the width for the portfolio gallery image thumbs.

 Description